aaronwangy/Data-Science-Cheatsheet/README.md

 Author - [Aaron Wang](https://www.linkedin.com/in/axw/)

-If you'd like to support this cheatsheet, you can buy me a coffee [here](https://www.paypal.me/aaxw)
+If you'd like to support this cheatsheet, you can buy me a coffee [here](https://www.paypal.me/aaxw).
+I also do resume, application, and tech consulting - send me a message if interested.